simonprovost/veloMaggPark/README.md

 </kbd>
 </p>

-Where should you let your bike from Tam in Montpellier
+Where could you let your bike In Montpellier ?

 You have an option in the official app of the Tam Montpellier, it's a personal experience to improve my skill with this kind of application.